CBS (CBS) Q1 2017 Results - Earnings Call Transcript

 Operator

-Good day, everyone, and welcome to the CBS Corporation First Quarter 2017 Earnings Release Teleconference.
+Good day, everyone, and welcome to the CBS Corporation first quarter 2017 earnings release teleconference.
 Today's call is being recorded.

 At this time, I'd like to turn the conference over to the Executive Vice President of Corporate Finance and Investor Relations, Mr. Adam Townsend.
 Please go ahead, sir.